 National English Honor Society-Red Devil’s Chapter

 The National Honor Society is a scholastic and service activity.
 Members become eligible to apply by meeting the academic criteria of a 3.75 or higher weighted GPA at the end of the fall semester of junior year.
 Students meeting eligibility requirements will be invited to apply in the spring of their junior year and are offered admission into the society, if they are found to meet further high standards of sustained service, leadership and character as determined by a selection committee.
 Accepted members are inducted in a formal ceremony in May of their junior year.
-Meetings are held monthly , on Fridays, during block 5.
-Please contact the advisor for more information.
+Meetings will be announced.

 Photography club is a student run club that focuses on students exploring various topics of photography such as lighting, composition, interpretation and careers in photography.
 Students plan monthly photo contests on specific topics.
 In addition, every other month students plan a themed photo shoot in the studio or on location.
 The photo shoots are designed to help students learn how a photo shoot is organized and accomplished from pre-production, to post production, as well as learning photographic techniques and the final presentation of artwork.
 Students also learn how to work with models, make-up artists, hair stylists, wardrobe stylists, and other student photographers in a creative collaboration.
 Photography club was created to give students the opportunity to continue working with photography in a learning environment after they have completed Digital Photo 1 & 2 or, if they do not have room in their schedule to take or continue with photography classes.
 Photography club runs from October to June and is open to all grade levels and students can join anytime during the year.

 Psychology Club branches off of topics covered in the three psychology courses offered at Hunterdon Central.
 For example, we explore sensation and perception, sleep and dreaming, memory and the nature of discrimination among many other topics.